In this packed digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 By promoting new features in their content, they win back lost customers.

-- Their content inspires existing customers to buy more.
+- Content inspires existing customers to buy more.

 When users read about new useful functionality that’s not in their plan, they upgrade.